devmount/neural-network-pos-tagger/readme.md

     $ python tagger.py --reset
     Really delete all training data and log files?
 [Yes/no] Reset was executed.
 All files successfully deleted.

+If you don't want to be bothered by a security question, you can use the `-f` flag to force a direct deletion:

+    python tagger.py --reset -f

+If you even don't want to be bothered by any output messages, you can use the `-q` flag to force a quiet deletion:

+    python tagger.py --reset -q

 ## Links